 your Department to discuss intermitting and any adjustments that can be made to allow you to continue with your studies.
 Please note that on some courses which are

-highly physical or involve hazardous activities it may not be possible (for the health of both mother and baby) to continue with the course past a certain stage of pregnancy.
+highly physical or involve hazardous activities, it may not be possible (for the health of both parent and baby) to continue with the course past a certain stage of pregnancy

 If you decide to intermit from your studies you should be aware that this will affect your student funding.
 Intermitting students continue to be treated as full-time